theobald-software/theobald-software.github.io/content/_en/erpconnect-services/ecs/requirements-and-installation/system-requirements.md

 **SharePoint Server System**

-- Microsoft SharePoint Server, Foundation, Standard or Enterprise Edition, version 2013, 2016, or 2019.
-SharePoint 2010 is not actively supported any longer!
+- Microsoft SharePoint Server, Foundation, Standard, Enterprise Edition or Subscription Edition, version 2016, or 2019.
+SharePoint 2010 and 2013 are not supported any longer!
 - In an SharePoint farm the installation must be executed on the SharePoint server hosting the Central Administration.
 - The **SharePoint Administration service** must be started to be able the install ERPConnect Services.
 - The **SharePoint Timer service** must be started to be able the install ERPConnect Services.